Man Arrested At Thai Airport Over Bomb Threat Jailed

 Police arrested Hussein in January 2012 at Bangkok's Suvarnabhumi airport following a US alert over a possible terrorist threat.

-After he was arrested, police say he led them to a warehouse in Bangkok packed with more than 3,000 kg (6,600 lbs) of ammonium nitrate, a fertilizer that can be used to make explosives.
+After he was arrested, police say he led them to a warehouse in Bangkok packed with more than 3,000 kg (6,600 lbs) of ammonium nitrate, a fertiliser that can be used to make explosives.

-Authorities accused Hussein of having links to Hezbollah, a Lebanese-based Shia Islamist movement backed by Syria and Iran that the US considers to be a terrorist organization.
+Authorities accused Hussein of having links to Hezbollah, a Lebanese-based Shia Islamist movement backed by Syria and Iran that the US considers to be a terrorist organisation.
 Thai media reported at the time that one of Hussein's targets was the Israeli Embassy in Bangkok.

 Hussein has denied having any links to the movement.